ElTh0r0/iqpuzzle/Windows/ReadMe.txt

 About
 -----

-iQPuzzle is a diverting I.Q. challenging pentomino puzzle.
-Pentominos are used as puzzle pieces and more than 300 different board shapes are available, which have to be filled with them.
+iQPuzzle is a diverting and challenging puzzle.
+Pentominos are used as jigsaw pieces and there are many different board shapes to fill with them.

 Create your own level: https://elth0r0.github.io/iqpuzzle/create-level